FirstVertex/rbxts-scale-model/README.md

 # @rbxts/scale-model

-## Uniformly scale/resize Models and Parts and all Descendants
+## Scale/resize Models and Parts and all Descendants

 ## Version 2.0 adds non-uniform scaling by number, Vector2, or Vector3